8 Kinds of Illegal Police Stops

 People who are known to law enforcement may make unfair targets for police.

-The police may want to stop and harass a person just because they’re recognizable to law enforcement.
+The police may want to stop and harass someone because they’re recognizable to law enforcement.
 While the police can run your license plate while driving, they can’t stop you just because you have a criminal history.
 Of course, this is different when you’re on probation or parole.
-However, once you’ve served your sentence, it’s a fresh slate.
+However, once you’ve served your sentence, you get a fresh slate.

 6. To Give You a Type of Present